 Forces of change

-The pervasive change that is sweeping through industry after industry is powered by tectonic market changes, and fundamentally new company and technology capabilities.
+The pervasive change that is sweeping through business is powered by tectonic market changes, and fundamentally new company and technology capabilities.
 The distribution industry revolution is emblematic of this.
 In distribution, the forces are already in play and are accelerating.
-They affect all aspects of company strategy, competitive positioning, management, sales and operations.
+They affect all aspects of company strategy, competitive positioning, management, sales, and operations.

 This section provides a brief overview of the forces of change, illustrated by the revolution now occurring in the distribution industry.
-The next section outlines essential elements of managing profitable growth.
-These will be explained much more fully in Chapters 2 and 3, respectively.
+The next section outlines the essential elements of managing profitable growth.
+We will explain these much more fully in Chapters 2 and 3, respectively.

 Figure 1-1: Forces of Change illustrates the forces in play.
-These can be clustered into five categories (the subheadings represent how these forces are affecting the distribution industry):
+These can be clustered into five categories (most of these forces are transforming a range of industries; the subheadings represent, as an example, how these forces are affecting the distribution industry):

-- Powerful new competitors – Powerful new companies like Amazon are storming through industry after industry, taking share from incumbent firms.
-At the same time, powerful innovative companies, like the transportation company, CH Robinson, are moving from their traditional business bases to enter new markets.
+- Powerful new competitors – Powerful new companies like Amazon are storming through industry after industry, taking market share from incumbent firms.
+At the same time, innovative established companies, like the transportation company, CH Robinson, are moving from their traditional business bases to enter new markets.

-- B2C and B2B converging – B2C companies with very sophisticated analytical capabilities, often rooted in AI and machine learning, are increasingly bringing these extremely powerful capabilities to B2B markets.
+- B2C and B2B converging – B2C companies with very sophisticated analytical capabilities, often rooted in artificial intelligence (AI) and machine learning, are increasingly bringing these extremely powerful capabilities to B2B markets.

-- Rise of Millennials – A new generation – millennials – has developed fundamentally new patterns of buyer behavior, both as customers and as employees, disrupting traditional go-to-market strategies.
+- Rise of millennials – A new generation – millennials – has developed fundamentally new patterns of buyer behavior, both as customers and as employees purchasing products for their companies, disrupting traditional go-to-market strategies.

-- Additive manufacturing – This new manufacturing process is transforming the roles and strategies of firms in a number of important industries.
+- Additive manufacturing – This new manufacturing process, which completely changes how products are made, is transforming the roles and strategies of firms in a number of important industries.

 - Robotics – These innovations are sweeping through virtually all industries, from manufacturing to distribution to service to retail, transforming operational economics and changing companies’ cost structure and strategic differentiation.

-- Artificial intelligence and machine learning – A number of complex processes are becoming much more efficient and effective with the application of these newly-emerging mathematical techniques.
+- Artificial intelligence and machine learning – A number of complex processes characterized by big data and constant changes are becoming much more efficient and effective with the application of these newly-emerging mathematical techniques.